-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Galane Gold Ltd. and its subsidiaries, (together, the Company) as at December 31, 2018 and 2017, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Galane Gold Ltd. and its subsidiaries (together, the Company) as at December 31, 2019 and 2018, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS).